danielrriggs/danielrriggs.github.io/content/Planning & Goal Setting - Intent Model.md

 Most people aren't motivated towards their profession for their own sake.
 Their actual motivation is trying to make their parents happy - not wanting them to yell at you, or to get them off your back.
 Where our goal comes from heavily influences how motivated we are to do it.

-How can we find motivation to stay up extra, work extra hard, work extra hard for a goal we "should" do?
+How can we find motivation to stay up & work extra hard for a goal we "should" do?
 We can do this by reframing our goals to align our actions to internal goals.
 To do that, we need to understand the origin of goals.

 **[[Desire|Desires]]** - come from the **[[Indriya]]s**, are **transient** in nature, and **don't drive** a lot of **[[motivation]]**.